 February 2016: Technical visit to the Palawan Aquaculture Corporation’s grouper production facilities in Coron, Philippines

 Palawan Aquaculture Corporation (PAC) is a leading grouper production facility located in the clean waters off of Palawan.
 They have an extensive operation that has hatchery, nursery, production and packing units.
 The production in particular is of interest as it is offshore and well-managed.
 The hatchery produces mouse/humpback/panther (Cromileptes altivelis) grouper and red coral trout (Plectropomus leopardus).
 We met with the technical staff to discuss improved hatchery operation approaches and other technical issues.

-January 2016: Travel to Mexico to present and take part in an “Aquaculture Education Opportunity”
+January 2016: Traveled to Mexico to present and take part in an “Aquaculture Education Opportunity”

 USSEC has a global program of technical servicing and research in the aquaculture field.
 This was a meeting that allowed us to meet with our key funding agencies, research associates and global technical staff to discuss the overall status of the aquaculture industry and learn what research has discovered to help that industry move to a feed-based one.
 We also had a chance to travel to the Regal Springs tilapia operations nearby.

 December 2015: Conducted a “Farmers Field Day” in Thai Binh Province, northern Vietnam with marine fish farmers and visit to snakehead operations in An Giang Province, southern Vietnam